prymitive/karma/docs/CONFIGURATION.md

   public: string
 ```

-* `private` - Sentry DSN for Go exceptions, this value is only used by unsee
+- `private` - Sentry DSN for Go exceptions, this value is only used by karma
   binary and never exposed to the user.
-* `public` - Sentry DSN for JavaScript exceptions, this value will be exposed
+- `public` - Sentry DSN for JavaScript exceptions, this value will be exposed
   to the user browser.

 Example: